 This model is recognized as ideal for year-round use in most countries.

-Samples are shown directly below with black on the right – click on image to enlarge--we are currently out of stock of midnight blue.
+Samples are shown directly below with black on the right – click on image to enlarge--we are currently out of stock of dark blue.

 Hakama in a remarkable and very strong, non-shiny (matte) fabric that is unique to our company: 100% polyester with a smooth finish in black or navy blue; although slightly lighter than Regular--but not as light as cubic sensor--it still keeps its shape, even during ukemi; many aikidoka find their freedom of movement enhanced by the lighter weight and the slight stretch, especially during suwari waza.